 - SHUTTER: This is the pulse frequency.
 The quicker it is, the less light is picked up but the moving object will be more precise (high tempo shooting).
 Below a certain value, blurred images can appear.

 - GAIN: This is a numeric value to raise or ease the light.

 Properly measure the effects of your adjustments on the image.
 A shutter below 1/25 will result in a more significant motion blur.
 A gain higher than 6dB produces a noisy image.

 To judge the quality of your adjustments, use the button to preview your sources or video output on full screen.
 A second click anywhere deactivates the full screen mode.

-The additional controls are accessible via the buttonsituated in the upper right-hand corner of the camera settings: Cameras Control (advance)
+The additional controls are accessible via the buttonsituated in the upper right-hand corner of the camera settings: Controlling Cameras (more)

 You have 6 presets per controllable camera.
 They are stored information on the position of the camera (Pan, Tilt, Zoom) and its settings (W/B, Focus, Exposure).

 Save a preset